dustinpfister/blog_posts/_posts/js-javascript-undefined.md

 There is also the undefined keyword that can be used to intentionally set a variable to undefined, and can also be used in expressions when it comes to testing for undefined.
 That is that I often fine myself using the undefined keyword as a way to test for undefined by combining the undefined keyword with an [identity operator](/2019/02/06/js-javascript-equals/) and a value that is to be tested for undefined.

 So chances are if you have been fiddling with javaScript for at least a little while, chances are you have come across undefined a few times all ready.
-However there is much to be aware of when it comes to this value in javaScript.
-In this post I will be outlining some examples that point out some things that a javaScript developer should be aware of when it comes to undefined in javaScript.
+However there is much to be aware of when it comes to this value in javaScript, now just with the value itself, but of course with many things in core javaScript that branch off from it.
+So in this post I will be outlining some examples that point out some things that a javaScript developer should be aware of when it comes to undefined in javaScript.

 <!-- more -->